jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 To get comfortable with the C minor shape in different places on the neck, use it to play the primary chords in the key of C minor.

-*Primary chords in key of C minor:*
+*Practice with primary chords in the key of C minor:*

 | 5th string root on fret | Note | Shape  | Chord |
 |:-----------------------:|:----:|:------:|:-----:|